Current Market Value of a Remington 870

 Extreme wear, significant functional issues, clear dings or scratches – need we say more?
 Poor-condition 870s naturally fetch the least, as most people don’t want to buy them.

-For simplicity’s sake, we’ll only choose the commonly sold ones as examples.
+For simplicity’s sake, we’ll choose the commonly sold ones as examples.
+If you want more accurate pricing for something not listed here, contact us!
+We can price your gun for free online.

 How Much Is a Remington 870 Express Worth?

-However, significant interest in it remains.
+The 870 Express is now discontinued and has been replaced by the Fieldmaster, but it's still popular.
 This was the shotgun that reached over 11 million sales, often listed as the top-selling shotgun of all time.
-Before it was discontinued, it cost around $400 MSRP.
+Before it was discontinued, it cost around $400 in retail.

-Market value: You can get a serviceable but scuffed Remington 870 Express for as little as $200.
-That’s if you don’t mind a shorter barrel (e.g. 18.5”).
-Longer-barrelled options in very good condition can go for double that.
+You can get a serviceable but scuffed one for $150 if you don’t mind a shorter barrel (e.g. 18.5”).
+Longer-barrelled options in very good condition go for more.

 How Much Is a Remington 870 Fieldmaster Worth?

-Being the successor to the Express, the 870 Fieldmaster is essentially an upgraded version of the earlier model.
+Most sales of the base version in very good condition hover around the $350 mark.
+This gun is essentially an upgraded version of the Express.
 Many describe it as having a better-looking finish than the Express.

 There’s no end of variations.
 The base version has an MSRP of about $500, however, and has a satin black carbon steel receiver.
 This may be paired with an American walnut stock or a synthetic stock.
 All Fieldmasters are also fully rifled.